IBM-Cloud/terraform-provider-ibm/website/docs/d/dl_route_report.html.markdown

 # ibm_dl_route_report

 Import the details of an existing infrastructure Direct Link Route Report as a read-only data source.
+You can then reference the fields of the data source in other resources within the same configuration using interpolation syntax.
 For more information, about Direct Link route reports, see [Direct Link Route Report](https://cloud.ibm.com/docs/dl?topic=dl-generate-route-reports&interface=ui).

 ## Example usage